opensoars/ens/README.md

 `ens` makes it easy to ensure JS data types.
 With JS, ensuring data types requires a lot of ugly code.
 It's easy to specify variable defaults though: `obj = obj || {}`.
 The problem with this pattern is, when `obj` is set to a value which evaluates to true, the default value `{}` won't be bound to `obj`.
 This is where `ens` comes in: `obj = ens.obj(obj)`.
 Which results in the binding of an object to `obj` no mather what type of data `obj` is.

+`ens` will use the `is` npm module soon, and will support its supported datatypes.

 ## Install